funktionale-programmierung/bob2015/2016/en/cfp.md

 *NOTE:* The conference fee will be waived for presenters, but travel expenses will not be covered.

+### Shepherding

+The program committee offers shepherding to all speakers.
+Shepherding offers speakers assistance with preparing their sessions, as well as a review of the talk slides.

 ### Program Committee

 (more information [here](/2016/programmkomitee.html))